-In conclusion, individual clones of HDAC2(-/-) mutants each should possess the ability to gain the same and new cell functions in distinct manners via a lot of generations during cultivation.
-Namely, the same and new cell functions mean not only excluding artificially accumulated IgM H- and L-chains which are uncomfortable for the mutant cells themselves, but also ridding themselves free from aggregative form.
-These distinct manners should be definitely based on diverse changes in gene expressions of chromatin modifying enzymes and transcription factors (such as PCAF, HDAC7, HDAC9, Pax5, Aiolos, Ikaros, EBF1, E2A, PU.1, Blimp1, OBF1 and others) in individual clones of HDAC2(-/-) mutants during cultivation.
-Of these altered factors and enzymes, Pax5, Aiolos, EBF1 and OBF1 should be most influential candidates participating in decreases in IgM H- and L-chain gene expressions, since the changing patterns in gene expressions of the four factors were in anti-parallel or parallel with those in transcriptions of the two immunoglobulin genes in one or more of individual HDAC2(-/-) mutant clones.
-Based on these results, for manners to eliminate artificially accumulated IgM H- and L-chains as uncomfortable intra-cellular environment change (and/or extra-cellular one, if existence) in HDAC2(-/-) mutants, we propose a brief working hypothesis as follows (Fig. 4-11).
+In conclusion, individual clones of HDAC2(-/-) mutants should possess the ability to gain the same and new cell functions in distinct ways through various generations during continuous cultivation.
+Namely, the same and new cell functions mean not only the excluding artificially accumulated IgM H-and L-chains, which are abnormal and uncomfortable for the mutant cells themselves, but also the ridding themselves free from the aggregative form.
+These distinct ways should be definitely depending on diverse changes in gene expressions of chromatin-modifying enzymes and transcription factors (such as PCAF, HDAC7, HDAC9, Pax5, Aiolos, Ikaros, EBF1, E2A, PU.1, Blimp1, OBF1 and others) in individual clones of HDAC2(-/-) mutants during cultivation.
+Of these changed factors and enzymes, Pax5, Aiolos, EBF1 and OBF1 are most influential candidates participating in the decreases in IgM H-and L-chain gene expressions, since the changing patterns in gene expressions of these four factors are in anti-parallel or in parallel with those in gene expressions of the two immunoglobulin proteins in one or more of individual HDAC2(-/-) mutant clones.
+Based on these results, for the ways to eliminate artificially accumulated IgM H- and L-chains as an abnormal and uncomfortable intra-cellular environment change (and/or extra-cellular one, if existence) in HDAC2(-/-) mutants, we proposed a brief working hypothesis as follows (Fig. 4-11).

-The accumulation of IgM H- and L-chains in HDAC2(-/-) mutants should be recognized as uncomfortable environment change and putative signal(s) concerning it may be genome-widely transmitted to chromatin structure within nucleus, though the mechanism and machinery for these processes remain quite unknown.
-The environment change should induce alterations in chromatin structure of a set of various chromatin modifying enzyme and transcription factor genes (PCAF, HDAC7, HDAC9, Pax5, Aiolos, Ikaros, EBF1, E2A, PU.1, OBF1, Blimp1, XBP-1, Oct2, etc.), resulting in their altered transcription levels.
-The response(s) for the environment change should be successively converged to chromatin structure of several particular factor and enzyme genes (Pax5, Aiolos, EBF1, OBF1, PCAF, HDAC7, HDAC9, etc.) in individual mutant clones via a lot of generations during cultivation, and thereby inducing diverse alterations in their chromatin structure, resulting in their varied transcription levels.
-As a result, individual clones of HDAC2(-/-) mutants gain the same and new cell function to exclude accumulated IgM H- and L-chain proteins based on their decreased gene expressions in different manners through varied gene expressions of particular transcription factors (Pax5, Aiolos, EBF1, OBF1, etc.).
-Therefore, concerning exclusion of artificially accumulated IgM H- and L-chains, one of the most interesting subjects in this working hypothesis is elucidation of distinct manners for gene expressions of these particular transcription factors (and also chromatin modifying enzymes) in individual clones of HDAC2(-/-) mutants via a lot of generations (cell divisions) during continuous cultivation.
+The accumulation of IgM H- and L-chains in HDAC2(-/-) mutants is recognized as an abnormal and uncomfortable environment change.
+The putative signal(s) concerning it may be genome-widely transmitted to the chromatin structure within nucleus, though the mechanism and the machinery for these processes remain quite unknown.
+The abnormal environment change first induces alterations in the chromatin structure of various chromatin-modifying enzyme and transcription factor genes (PCAF, HDAC7, HDAC9, Pax5, Aiolos, Ikaros, EBF1, E2A, PU.1, OBF1, Blimp1, XBP-1, Oct2, etc.), resulting in the changes in their gene expression levels.
+The response(s) for the environment change is successively converged to the chromatin structure of several specific factor and enzyme genes (Pax5, Aiolos, EBF1, OBF1, PCAF, HDAC7, HDAC9, etc.) in individual mutant clones through various generations during cultivation, and thereby inducing diverse alterations in their chromatin structure, resulting in their varied gene expression levels.
+As a result, individual clones of HDAC2(-/-) mutants gain the same and new cell function to exclude accumulated IgM H- and L-chain proteins depending on their decreased gene expressions in different ways through varied gene expressions of specific transcription factors (Pax5, Aiolos, EBF1, OBF1, etc.).
+Therefore, concerning exclusion of artificially accumulated IgM H- and L-chains, one of the most interesting subjects in this working hypothesis is elucidation of distinct ways for gene expressions of these specific transcription factors (and also chromatin-modifying enzymes) in individual clones of HDAC2(-/-) mutants through various generations (cell divisions) during continuous cultivation.